 If L's birth story is any indication, he definitely seems like a child that will have a mind of his own and will keep me on my toes!
-My Braxton Hicks contractions started around week 20 this time around, much earlier than with Z. By the week of July 4th my contractions were starting to have a more regular pattern.
-So much so that my doula came home from out of town just in case he decided to come early!
-This "false labor" continued off and on for weeks.
-Finally, the week before my due date, it seemed like things were starting to progress.
+My Braxton Hicks contractions started around week 20 this time around, much earlier than with Z. This "false labor" continued off and on for weeks.
+Finally, the Monday before my due date, it seemed like things were starting to progress.
 Z was a few days early, so it didn't seem too far fetched that L would be even earlier.
 We walked the zoo, we walked the mall, we ate all the foods thought to induce labor, the whole shabang.
 No baby.

 |Mall walking at 39 weeks|

 Tuesday, my contractions were consistently close enough together for Hubs to stay home - we knew L was on his way!
 Until the contractions kept coming at the same rate and didn't progress ALL.
 DAY.
 LONG.
 I tried to use the time well and got in for a final chiropractic adjustment.
 L had been OP (sunny-side up) and we were using the Webster technique to encourage him to turn.
 Z's OP position and raised chin are the very things that kept him from descending and led to my C-section

 , so we wanted to do everything we could to achieve a VBAC this time around.